Klaim/stdcxx-privext/proposal/draft.md

 ----------------------

-Any class method which has been declared but not found in the class definition requires the private keyword, otherwise a compiler error will ensue.
+Any class method which has been declared but not found in the class definition requires the `private` keyword, otherwise a compiler error will ensue.
-Likewise any class method definition which has been previously declared in the class definition must not be prefixed by the private keyword.
+Likewise any method definition which has been previously declared in the class definition must not be prefixed by the `private` keyword.
 For this reason, all class method declarations will require the class definition to been previously seen.